Bae Doona: 2010–2012: As One and Hollywood debut

+2014–2017: Return to South Korea

-Back in Korea, Bae next starred in the 2014 film A Girl at My Door, directed by July Jung and produced by Lee Chang-dong.
+Back in South Korea, Bae next starred in the 2014 film A Girl at My Door, directed by July Jung and produced by Lee Chang-dong.
 Playing a small-town police officer who tries to save a mysterious young girl she suspects is a victim of domestic violence, Bae said she was so fascinated by the story and emotionally challenging role that she decided to star in the movie without pay three hours after reading the script.
 The film premiered in the Un Certain Regard section of the 2014 Cannes Film Festival, and Bae later won Best Actress at the Asian Film Awards for her performance.

 In 2015, she again worked with the Wachowskis for their space opera Jupiter Ascending, in which she played a small supporting role as a bounty hunter.
 This was followed by Sense8, an American science fiction series created by the Wachowskis and co-written by J. Michael Straczynski.
 Concerning eight strangers from different cultures and parts of the world who share a violent psychic vision and suddenly find themselves telepathically connected, Sense8 began streaming on Netflix in 2015.

 Bae then appeared in a 90-minute web film directed by her older brother, commercial director Bae Doo-han.
-Titled Red Carpet Dream, it is a biopic of how Bae dreamed of becoming an actress when she was young and her 20-year acting career.
-Commissioned for the 20th anniversary of the Busan International Film Festival and sponsored by MAC Cosmetics, the film screened at the festival as well as on Facebook and cable channel CGV.
+Titled Red Carpet Dream, it is a biopic of how Bae dreamed of becoming an actress when she was young and her subsequent 20-year acting career.
+Commissioned for the 20th anniversary of the Busan International Film Festival and sponsored by MAC Cosmetics, the film screened at the festival as well as on Facebook and on the cable channel CGV.

 Back on the big screen, Bae starred alongside Ha Jung-woo in the survival drama film The Tunnel.
 She then teamed up with Japanese director Shunji Iwai and actor Kim Joo-hyuk for the short film, Chang-ok's Letter.

-Bae returned to Korean TV screens in 2017 with crime thriller Stranger, playing the passionate yet empathetic police officer Lieutenant Han Yeo-jin, contrasting Cho Seung-woo's character Prosecutor Hwang Si-mok.
-The series was a huge success and gained positive reviews for its tight plot, gripping sequences and strong performances.
+Bae returned to Korean TV screens in 2017 with the crime thriller Stranger, playing the passionate and empathetic police officer Lieutenant Han Yeo-jin, contrasting with Cho Seung-woo's prosecutor Hwang Si-mok.
+The series was a huge success and garnered positive reviews for its tight plot, gripping sequences and strong performances.
 The series was renewed for a second season in 2020, with her character promoted to the rank of Senior Inspector.